 How do I create an account at Bitfinex?

+Sign up.
 Prior to signing up, take note of the conditions Bitfinex lays out.
-Note that it’s a professional platform intended for use by experienced traders, that a US$10,000 deposit minimum is required to start trading and that verification may be an extensive process.
+Note that it’s a professional platform intended for use by experienced traders, that a $10,000 minimum deposit is required to start trading and that verification may be an extensive process.

 You’ll also notice there are three wallet options you can send a deposit to.
-You’ll need to choose the one relevant to you.
+Choose the one relevant to you.

 Exchange.
 This wallet is used to buy and sell crypto on the Bitfinex markets.
 It’s the primary wallet.